SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

         // load items and re-render items dropdown this.itemsDropDown.render();
       }

       // ...
     }
     ```

     After selecting a list, the selected item is reset, persisted in web part properties, and reset in the items dropdown.
-The dropdown for selecting an item becomes enabled, and the dropdown is refreshed in order to load its options.
+The dropdown for selecting an item becomes enabled, and the dropdown is refreshed to load its options.

-1. To verify that everything is working as expected, in the command-line run:
+1. To verify that everything is working as expected, in the console run:

-    ```sh
+    ```console
     gulp serve
     ```